biocypher/biocypher/docs/index.rst

 ..
 Note::

    BioCypher is a community-driven project.
-If you have any questions, specific needs, or want to contribute to the project, please contact us over on `GitHub <https://github.com/saezlab/BioCypher>`_ or via email at sebastian.lobentanzer (at) uni-heidelberg.de.
+If you have any questions, specific needs, or want to contribute to the project, please contact us over on our `Zulip channel <https://biocypher.zulipchat.com/>`_, on `GitHub
+   <https://github.com/saezlab/BioCypher>`_ or via email at
+   sebastian.lobentanzer (at) uni-heidelberg.de.

 .. figure:: ../graphical_abstract.png